izderadicka/myplaces/README.md

 Prerequisities
 ==============
 Scrips below are for ubuntu 12.04+/Debian - do not forget to upgrade your install to latest version - apt-get update; apt-get dist-upgrade

-SMTP server to send email
+Scripts shall be run under root (if logged in under other user use sudo) SMTP server to send email
 You can start one (lightweight, send only) on your server as per instructions https://library.linode.com/email/exim/send-only-mta-ubuntu-12.04-precise-pangolin